 Well, in The Living Head and They Saved Hitler’s Brain, we are shown mesmerized worshipers of the head toting it about from place to place.
-No one seems to notice or care until it’s too late.
+No one seems to notice or care or check the luggage until it’s too late.

 Until Brendan Fraser, mummy films had much the same problem.
 Bandage-bound Boris Karloff and Christopher Lee were not precipitous critters.
 Writers on these films worked hard to either trip or trap.
 They would trap their victims in a corner, or just trip them repeatedly, or paralyze them with fear.
 Fainting was a popular and useful (to the script writer) response.
 Plausibility fled as the mummy shuffled.

 Two films come to mind that actually turned this lack of mobility into a positive.
 In The Invasion of the Body Snatchers, those malevolent pods can’t move, but are placed where they are most effective by previous victims of the pods.
 This is effective because of the mathematics of the situation.
 One victim begets two.
 Two beget four.
 Four beget eight.
 Eight beget… You see the problem.
 The rapid and devastating multiplication of zombified neighbors and public officials is completely plausible and scary, especially in today’s world of pyramid schemes.
 Of course one is left speculating whence cometh the terminus ad quo pod.

 Personal note; I hate pods to this day.
-I look at sugar snap peas and tremble.
+I look at sugar snap peas and shiver.